DeepSportradar/camera-calibration-challenge/README.md

 This will create the `predictions.json` file needed to be updated in [EvalAI](https://eval.ai/web/challenges/challenge-page/1687/overview).

-**NOTE: the CHALLENGE predictions are in the numeric order of the keys which correspond to the image filename: '0.png', '1.png', '2.png', '3.png' ...**
+**NOTE: the CHALLENGE ground_truths and predictions are in the keys numeric order, which corresponds to the relative image filename: '0.png', '1.png', '2.png', '3.png' ...**

 ## Submission format